Robotic and Minimally-Invasive Urologic Surgery

 The advantages of the minimally invasive procedure include less blood loss, a shorter hospital stay and a quicker return to normal activities.
 The patient's symptoms were relieved and her kidney function was improved.

-RALRP is a procedure that has emerged as an attractive option amount the surgical alternatives for men with early-stage prostate cancer.
+Robotic Radical Prostatectomy - RRP is a procedure that has emerged as an attractive option among the surgical alternatives for men with early-stage prostate cancer.
 Our experts are achieving equivalent results to the standard open surgical approach with smaller incisions, less pain, less blood loss, fewer complications and shorter recovery times.

 The benefit from using the robotic assistance is that the surgical field is magnified 10-15 times and the robotic arms with tiny instruments allow the surgeon to operate in a narrow area as if his own hands were inside the body doing the operation.